MosheLevy20/BlackHoleRayTracer/README.md

 ![Ray Path Around Black Hole](lightBending2D2.png)

 So light emitted from the far side of the black hole can actually bend around it and reach our camera.
-The interpretation of the image is now aparent.
+The interpretation of the image is now apparent.

 ![Schwarzschild Black Hole](SchwarzschildExplained.jpg)